MichalMrena/DecisionDiagrams/README.md

 auto const CIs  = m.criticality_importances(BIs, ps, U);
 auto const FIs  = m.fussell_vesely_importances(dpbds, ps, U);
 ```
 Finally we can enumerate all Minimal Cut Vectors.
-Like `satisfy_all` we need to specify a data type which will hold values of variables.
+Like with `satisfy_all` we need to specify a data type which will hold values of variables.
 Again `std::bitset` seems to be the best choice.
 ```C++
 auto const MCVs = m.mcvs<std::bitset<5>>(dpbds);
 ```